The compression body graph has infinite diameter: Preliminaries

-We say a set of curves $\mu$ is a \emph{marking} of $S$ if the set of curves \emph{fills} the surface, i.e. for all curves $a \in \C(S)$ we have $i(a, \mu) > 0$.
+We say a set of curves $\mu$ is a \emph{marking} of $S$ if the set of curves \emph{fills} the surface: that is, for all curves $a \in \C(S)$ we have $i(a, \mu) > 0$.
 We say a marking $\mu$ is an \emph{$L$-marking} if $i(\mu, \mu) \le L$.
 We say two markings $\mu$ and $\mu'$ are $L'$-adjacent if $i(\mu, \mu') \le L'$.
-Define $\calM_{L, L'}(S)$ to be the graph whose vertices are $L$-markings and whose edges connect pairs of $L$-markings which are $L'$-adjacent.
-We shall refer to a vertex of this graph as an $(L,L')$-marking.
-Masur and Minsky \cite{mm2}*{Section 7.1} show that, for sufficiently large constants $L$ and $L'$, the \emph{marking graph} $\calM(S) = \calM_{L, L'}(S)$ is locally finite, connected and is quasi-isometric to the mapping class group with a finite word metric $(\text{Mod}(S), d_\text{Mod})$.
-We shall fix a pair of constants $L$ and $L'$ with this property for the remainder of this paper, and may intermittently suppress these constants from our notation.
+Define $\calM_{L, L'}(S)$ to be the graph whose vertices are (isotopy classes of) $L$-markings and whose edges connect pairs of $L$-markings which are $L'$-adjacent.
+Masur and Minsky \cite{mm2}*{Section 7.1} show that, for sufficiently large constants $L$ and $L'$, the \emph{marking graph} $\calM(S) = \calM_{L, L'}(S)$ is locally finite, connected and quasi-isometric to the Cayley graph of the mapping class group $(\text{Mod}(S), d_\text{Mod})$.
+We shall fix a pair of constants $L$ and $L'$ with this property for the remainder of this paper, and will suppress these constants from our notation.

-We say a simple closed curve on a compact surface $S$ with boundary is \emph{peripheral} if it cobounds an annulus together with one of the boundary components of $S$.
-We say a simple closed curve on a compact surface, possibly with boundary, is \emph{essential} if it does not bound a disc and is not peripheral.
-The \emph{complex of curves} $\C(S)$ is a simplicial complex, whose vertices consist of isotopy classes of essential simple closed curves, and whose simplices are spanned by disjoint simple closed curves.
+The \emph{complex of curves} $\C(S)$ is a simplicial complex, whose vertices consist of isotopy classes of essential curves, and whose simplices are spanned by disjoint (perhaps after isotopy) curves.
 We need to modify this definition for certain low-complexity surfaces, as we now describe.
-In the case of a once-punctured torus we connect two curves by an edge if they have geometric intersection number one, and in the case of a $4$-punctured sphere we connect two curves by an edge if they have geometric intersection number $2$.
-Finally, if the surface $S$ is an annulus $A$, then we define the curve complex $\C(A)$ as follows: the vertices consist of properly embedded essential arcs up to homotopies fixing the endpoints, and two arcs are connected by an edge of they may be realized disjointly in the annulus.
+In the case of a once-holed torus we connect two curves by an edge if they have geometric intersection number one.
+In the case of a four-holed sphere we connect two curves by an edge if they have geometric intersection number two.
+Finally, if the surface $S$ is an annulus $A$, then we define the curve complex $\C(A)$ as follows: the vertices consist of properly embedded essential arcs up to homotopies fixing the endpoints, and two arcs are connected by an edge if they may be realized disjointly in the interior of the annulus.
 We shall consider the complex of curves as a metric space in which each edge has length one.
 We will write $d_S$ for distance in the complex of curves.
 We extend the definition of the metric from points to finite sets by setting